“Punks, Bulldaggers, and Welfare Queens,” Twenty Years Later: A Celebration of the Scholarship of Cathy Cohen

 Nic John Ramos is a Ph.D. candidate in American Studies and Ethnicity at the University of Southern California.
 His work explores race, gender, and sexuality at the intersections of healthcare and urban policy in the 1960s and 1970s.
 His is currently completing his dissertation, Worthy of Care: Comprehensive Healthcare and King-Drew Medical Center, with the support of the Dornslife College Dissertation Completion Fellowship.
 Worthy of Care examines the history of an iconic public hospital built in Watts and its use of federal healthcare policy called “comprehensive healthcare,” which gave birth to three new medical disciplines in the 1960s & 70s: Community Medicine, Community Mental Health, and Emergency Medicine.
 Ramos explores how health systems built to augur greater health inclusion for poor citizens in this era actually created more complexities than solutions by the 1980s.
 His writing and research have been previously supported by the John Randolph and Dora Haynes Foundation, the LBJ Presidential Library, UCLA Darling Biomedical Library, and the Huntington Library.
 He has published in the Journal of Popular Music Studies and has served as the Managing Editor of American Quarterly.

-Riley Snorton is an Assistant Professor in the Africana Studies and Research Center at Cornell University.
+C. Riley Snorton is an Assistant Professor in the Africana Studies and Research Center and Feminist, Gender & Sexuality Studies at Cornell University.
 His research and teaching expertise include cultural theory, queer and transgender theory and history, Africana studies, performance studies, and popular culture.
 He has received various awards, including a National Endowment for the Humanities fellowship at the Schomburg Center for Research in Black Culture.
 Snorton’s first book, Nobody Is Supposed to Know: Black Sexuality on the Down Low (University of Minnesota Press, 2014), traces the emergence and circulation of the down low in news and popular culture, demonstrating how these portrayals reinforce troubling perceptions of black sexuality generally.
 He has published articles in The Black Scholar, the International Journal of Communication, Hypatia: A Journal of Feminist Philosophy, and Souls: A Critical Journal of Black Politics, Culture, and Society.
 Also, in 2014 Snorton was listed as one of “Ten Transgender People You Should Know” by BET.

 Lester K. Spence is an Associate Professor of Political Science and Africana Studies at Johns Hopkins University and is the Center for Emerging Media Scholar in Residence.
 He specializes in the study of black, racial, and urban politics in the wake of the neoliberal turn.
 An award winning scholar and teacher, Dr. Spence has written two books (Stare in the Darkness: The Limits of Hip-hop and Black Politicsand Knocking the Hustle: Against the Neoliberal Turn in Black Politics), over a dozen peer-reviewed articles, more than 50 articles and reviews for mass media publications, and has delivered lectures around the world on race, inequality, black politics and neoliberalism.
 Born and raised in Metropolitan Detroit, Dr. Spence received his BA and PhD from the University of Michigan.
 He is the proud father of five children.